KeikoShimizu/APIHub/packages/example/README.md

     Markdown edit component: ``

 2. All contents of "home" page is inside `layer7-apihub/src/homepage/HomePageContent.js`.

 # Tag List

-Each customization stage is tagged following beafebank Prefix.
+Each customization stage is tagged following `beafebank` Prefix.
 Below are details about each tag.
-You can check the progress at that stage by importing the code from each tag.
+You can check the progress of development at that stage by importing the source code from each tag.

-**Tag list on repository**: https://github.com/KeikoShimizu/APIHub-example/tags
+**Tag list on `API-Hub-example` repository**: https://github.com/KeikoShimizu/APIHub-example/tags

 ### [`besafebank-1.0.0`]([../layer7-apihub/README.md](https://github.com/KeikoShimizu/APIHub-example/releases/tag/besafebank-1.0.0))
 **Overview**: Initial code for Besafebank from [`CAAPIM/APIHub`](https://github.com/CAAPIM/APIHub) Example app.